15 Things You Must Know Before Visiting Slovenia

 Postojna Cave and Škocjan are the most renowned caves, showcasing Slovenia’s best underground caverns, huge rock formations, and just another level of beauty.

-7. English is widely spoken in most areas
+7. English is widely spoken in Slovenia

-Proficiency in the language is not surprising given the country’s emphasis on a high level of education.
+Proficiency in the language is not surprising, given the country’s emphasis on a high level of education.

 However, I wouldn’t go around using jargon or slang.
-Stick to the basic set of English.
-Maybe start with a simple ‘hello’ whenever you need directions and go from there.
-And then, if you feel comfortable, you can start mingling all the works of Shakespeare together—whatever floats your boat!
+Stick to the basic set of English with a simple ‘hello whenever you need directions and go from there.

 9. Transport in Slovenia is efficient and punctual